Best GPS trackers for pets: 5 tried-and-tested options to track location and activity

 How to choose the best GPS trackers for pets

-The breed and species of your pet will be a big driver to choosing a particular tracker over another; larger breeds can easily accommodate larger trackers – and they're often the breeds you'll want to use them on anyway – whereas smaller dogs or cats might look a little silly with a large tracking module around their necks.
+The breed and species of your pet will be a big driver in choosing a particular tracker over another; larger breeds can easily accommodate larger trackers – and they're often the breeds you'll want to use them on anyway – whereas smaller dogs or cats might look a little silly with a large tracking module around their necks.

 A good pet-safe collar is a must, so your pet will need to be used to wearing a collar at all times if you want constant tracking.
 There's not much that can be done about this.
 People sometimes think a pet tracker can be injected or embedded, in the same manner as a traditional microchip ID.
 That's just not the case; they need complex electronics and batteries.

-Bear in mind that attaching these to a safe collar – one that will break should your pet's neck get snagged, means the possibility of losing the tracker.
-Luckily GPS trackers do, by their nature, have tracking built in, so they're relatively easy to find again if they get dropped.
+Bear in mind that attaching these to a safe collar – one that will break should your pet's neck get snagged- means the possibility of losing the tracker.
+Luckily, GPS trackers do, by their nature, have tracking built in, so they're relatively easy to find again if they get dropped.

 One final point: the pet tracker market is, shall we say, a little volatile.
 More than one tracker has come along and rather abruptly disappeared, meaning it's well worth considering the likely longevity of not only the tracking hardware but the software backing connected models up.
-If the manufacturer pulls the plug, which is always a risk, that nifty collar accessory could turn into nothing more than a plastic pendant.
-Tractive is a strong choice for us because it's been around for a while, for example.

 You’ll also need to keep up with the subscription fees on connected trackers; they’re typically not super-high, but tracking a household full of pets could make GPS trackers rather expensive to run.